 Imagine you are seriously injured in a car accident.
 Or you suffer an injury while slipping and falling and an insurance adjuster is calling and asking to meet with you.
 Or your long term disability insurer has refused to approve your claim.
 You need legal assistance, but what if you don’t know any injury or LTD lawyers who practice in Ottawa?
-What is the best way to pick a good lawyer for your claim?
+Should you simple ask “Hey Google”, “Hey Siri” or Alexa?
+If not, what is the best way to pick a good lawyer for your claim?
 In this article we’ll review some of the things you should consider when selecting a lawyer, and also how to go about finding a lawyer that meets the criteria you are looking for.

 First, it is important to consider whether the lawyer has enough legal knowledge of personal injury law.
 Does he or she specialize in this area of law?
 How many years of experience does he or she have?
 Does he or she know how insurance companies operate?
 Has the lawyer ever been inside of a court room?